 People were created to worship God in thought, desire, and choice.

-This chart below represents the dynamic nature of life and how even God himself needs to be included in how we respond to the trials and difficulties of life, including mental health disorders.
+The chart below represents the dynamic nature of life and how even God Himself needs to be included in how we respond to the trials and difficulties of life, including mental health disorders.

-The Bible doesn’t teach us to view physical weakness as a sin issue or that physical weakness has no impact on our cognitive or physical capabilities.
-However, the Bible is clear that our hearts, not our brains or physical bodies, will be the most important target for us to experience personal transformation.
+The Bible doesn’t teach us to view physical weakness as a sin issue, nor does it teach that physical weakness has no impact on our cognitive or physical capabilities.
+However, the Bible is clear that our hearts evidenced by renewed mind — not our brains or physical bodies — will be the most important target for personal transformation.

-Most treatments for mental health disorders are missing a biblical understanding of the heart.
-Instead, they only focus on the physical aspects and seek transformation through behavior or emotional modification.
+Most current treatments for mental health disorders are missing a biblical understanding of the heart.
+Instead, they only focus on the physical aspects and seek transformation through behavioral or emotional modification.
 The spiritual is viewed as irrelevant to the treatment of mental health.

-Key Truth #2: Our mental health will be shaped by what our hearts believe to be true about ourselves and God.
+Key Truth #2: Our mental health really describes what our hearts believe to be true about ourselves and God.

 We are created by God for a purpose, and our true self will only be found in pursuing God’s purpose and inclining our hearts toward God.
 This is a controversial proposition from a secular counseling perspective.

-When churches have conversations about mental health and develop strategies that primarily focus on the physical rather than the spiritual, they can actually be undermining the healing of both the spiritual and physical.
+When churches have conversations about mental health and develop strategies that primarily focus on the physical rather than the spiritual, they can actually undermine the healing of both the spiritual and the physical.

 So, can the spiritual life actually bring healing to our physical body?
 The answer is yes!
 Both the Bible and the personal experiences of many believers are clear on this.

-Our spiritual life transforms how we think, feel, and act.
+Our spiritual life transforms how we think, feel, and act — and our mental health reveals what our hearts have come to believe.

-One of the key questions in helping anyone with a mental health disorder is “Who do you think you are, and who do you think that God is?”
+One of the key questions in helping anyone with a mental health disorder is, “Who do you think you are, and who do you think God is?”
 These are not just secondary conversations to the physical concern.

 Much of the cutting-edge research on psychiatric disorders completely ignores the heart.

-Psychedelics and electro-shock therapy are even making a comeback recently, to try to shake up the patterns of thinking that feel so entrenched.
-At best, they will change the capacity of the brain to think more clearly about oneself, but ultimately the real battle in any mental health disorder is to understand the heart’s motivation.
+Psychedelics and electroshock therapy are even making a comeback recently, attempting to shake up patterns of thinking that feel so entrenched.
+At best, they will change the capacity of the brain to think more clearly about oneself, but ultimately the real battle in any mental health disorder is understanding the heart’s motivation.

 The Bible is full of rich teaching, vivid illustrations, and life direction for those who truly desire to have a healthy heart.

-We need to trust what the Bible says and patiently work with those who need restoration, just like we have needed it at times as well.
+We need to trust what the Bible says and patiently work with those who need restoration, just as we have needed it at times ourselves.
 Bring them to Jesus and His Word for the transformation of their heart that only He can provide.

 [1] https://www.mentalhealth.gov/basics/what-is-mental-health